philou/planning-poker/DayBook.md

 * broadcast the average when the vote is ended
 * ? change the url as vote goes through steps (to make it rational how to start a new vote)

-# Display vote results

-* Decide how we want to display the results
-    * An histogram with the number of each votes (?,0,0.5,1 ...
-40)
-    * Let's not display anything else (median, average ...)
-    * We'll only have 0 to display, is this the best first step ?
-    * If we did the other one where we actually vote, we could display a quick and dirty average
-* Write a test
-* Create sub tasks about how we are going to do it

-[ ] TODO switch to the other story

 # Next Stories

 * Display extra info about the vote results like